pesteller/Intro2Bioinfo_course/docs/index.md

 head -1 $GTEX | sed 's/ //g' | awk '{FS = "\t"; print NF}'
 ```

-But what if we want to do this change and keep it in the orginal file withtout creating a new one?
+But what if we want to apply this change in the orginal file withtout creating a new one?
 One could use `sed -i`; which directly modifies the input file.
 Careful: you need to be sure that the pattern you want to change is only present in your header so that it does not change the rest of the file.

-In our case we first create a subfile:
+In our case, to make sure this is safe, we first create a subfile:
 ```
 sed  's/ //g' $GTEX > GTEX2
 ```

-Then we use `diff` to check the differences between the original file and the subfile we have create as a sannity check:
+And then we use `diff` to check the differences between the original file and the subfile we have created as a sannity check:
 ```
 diff $GTEX GTEX2
 ```